-The LSAT is an examination taken by aspiring law students to test their knowledge and competency to learn the law-related curriculum.
+The LSAT is an entrance exam taken by aspiring law students to test their knowledge and competency to learn law–related curriculum.
+With scores ranging between 120 and 180, law schools use it as one of the ways to measure the quality of applicants.
 It is helpful to know how the scoring and LSAT percentiles work to set realistic goals to shoot for on the day of the test and know how to interpret the results once they arrive.

 It is also important to prepare properly to give yourself the best chance possible at achieving a good score that helps you get accepted into your desired law school.
 Here at TestMaxPrep, we offer detailed study and practice test content to help individuals who plan to take the LSAT.

 The following is a complete overview of what LSAT percentiles are exactly and how to interpret them properly.
-We also outline other scoring data that will show up on the testing results documentation, and we explain what law schools look at with the LSAT when determining an applicant’s admission status.
+We also outline other scoring data that will show up on the testing results documentation, and we explain what law schools look at related to LSAT when determining an applicant's admission status.

 How are LSAT percentiles calculated?

-LSAT percentiles tell the test taker how their score ranks in relation to others who have taken the test.
-It allows law school programs to precisely distinguish which students performed best on the examination.
+LSAT percentiles tell the test taker how their score ranks in relation to others who have taken the test that year.
+Due to score variations and test difference year by year, it allows law school programs to precisely distinguish which students performed best on the examination.
 The LSAT percentile, along with other testing data, is used along with other considerations to determine if an individual qualifies for a particular law school program.

 To fully understand LSAT percentiles, it is important to know the other scores that show up in your testing results.
 The most straightforward LSAT score is raw score, which is essentially the same number of questions you answered correctly.
 For example, a raw score of 73 indicates you answered 73 of the 100 to 103 questions correctly.